srk/QuantVec/QuantVec-tools/drproject/README.md

 ```
 `drproject3` performs projections onto critical point eigenvectors of nuclear or BCP positions shifts or arbitrary external field vectors (IN PROGRESS), given a sequence of .sumviz format molecular graph files, specified as a list of filenames in `filelist`.

 The program, presenting the user with text menus to choose options, is intended to be interactive, however it can be scripted using commands piped into standard input.
+The code allows the choice of:
+* **Coordinate origin** - molecular graph positions coordinates can be used 'as-is', adjusted to put the centre-of-mass on the coordinate origin, or re-oriented to put specific atoms on the origin or coordinate axes.
+* Name/type of critical points for evaluation.

+The 'frame' or timestep in the sequence which provides the projection vectors (e.g. Hessian(Rho) eigenvectors) can be specified.
+The standard choice is the *first* frame in a sequence, but optionally any frame in the sequence may be selected, including 'previous frame' (in so-called 'tracking' mode) or even 'the current frame' (in so-called 'live' mode).
+The latter feature is currently *incomplete*: it is intended for future use in situations where, in each frame, an alternate externally-defined vector quantity associated with a critical point may be projected against eigenvectors derived from the same critical point.

+A 'hybrid' mode of operation is also possible where the required vector (such as a critical point position shift) can be evaluated from one named critical point  or nuclear position, and projected against eigenvectors from a different critical point.

 Outputs
 =======